Score breakdown

 The fit and finish are excellent and, even in the entry-level Tucson, you won’t find any hard plastics up front higher than the door armrests.

-In the Highlander, everything looks very premium, particularly with the brown leather upholstery, which is a $295 option over the standard black leather.
+In the Premium, everything looks very premium, particularly with the leather upholstery trims, which are a $295 option over the standard black leather.

 The front seats in all variants are comfortable.

-Like the dashboard, the elevated centre console has no protruding clutter with even the shift-by-wire gear selection buttons sitting flush into the fascia.
+Like the dashboard, the two-tier centre console has no protruding clutter, with even the shift-by-wire gear selector now positioned behind the steering wheel on 1.6 turbo petrol models.

 There’s a decent-sized storage bin, two cup holders and a wireless phone charging pad that’s slightly tilted to allow for ventilation underneath and prevent the device from overheating.